We look back at U.S. Olympic hockey coach Herb Brooks who pulled off the “miracle on ice.”

 Those who made the cut, primarily players from rivals Boston University and the University of Minnesota, would be put to the test over the months ahead.
 Brooks demanded a longer preparation schedule than in previous Olympic cycles, and he would take his team through a grueling four-month exhibition tour of Europe and North America.
 He became infamous for conditioning drills and promised if his charges would not be the best team at Lake Placid, they would at least be the best-conditioned.
 He was gruff, confrontational, and motivated his players largely by using fear.
 Players who’d hated each other over collegiate rivalries found instead a common enemy in their coach.
 “If Herb came into my house today,” said team captain Mike Eruzione years later, “it would still be uncomfortable.”

-When the winter games finally got underway, most analysts felt that if the U.S. played to the best of their abilities, with luck a bronze medal might not be out of reach.
+When the 1980 Winter Games finally got underway, most analysts felt that if the U.S. played to the best of their abilities, with luck a bronze medal might not be out of reach.
 In their opening match, they salvaged a last-minute tie with Sweden after pulling their goalie.
 They then won a huge 7-3 victory over Czechoslovakia, a team most viewed as second only to the Soviet Union.
-They went on to beat Norway, Romania and West Germany.
+They went on to beat Norway, Romania, and West Germany.
 This meant Team USA would start the medal round by facing the Russians.

 U.S.-Soviet tensions were running high in 1980.
 The Soviets had just invaded Afghanistan in a move President Jimmy Carter called “the most serious threat to the peace since the Second World War.”
 The U.S. had withdrawn from nuclear arms talks, imposed embargoes and upped military spending.
 The U.S. had also made known it was planning to boycott the 1980 Moscow Summer Games.
-Thus the USA vs. USSR game became not just a contest between opposing hockey players, but one between Capitalism and Communism, Democracy and Totalitarianism; it became the Cold War in miniature, to be played out on a 30 x 60 meter slab of ice.
+Thus the USA vs. USSR game became not just a contest between opposing hockey players, but one between Capitalism and Communism, Democracy and Totalitarianism — it became the Cold War in miniature, to be played out on a 30-by-60-meter slab of ice.

 “That’s not strong enough,” he said.
 “We beat the Russians.
 We beat the Russians.”

-And those who knew and loved him, this man who helped inspire millions and unite the entire country if only for the span of a hockey game, would probably agree there will never be a second Herb Brooks, either.
+Brooks died in a car crash Aug.
+11, 2003.
+For those who knew and loved him, for those he helped inspire and unite if only for the span of a hockey game, there will never be a second Herb Brooks, either.